ADD CONDITION

 Cough Relief

-• Temporarily relieves occasional minor irritation and pain associated with sore throat or sore mouth.
+• Temporarily relieves occasional minor irritation and pain due to:

 Pain Relief